-- @ Dissertation/Mini Project shall be based on latest research topics. - # Students are required to get approval of their title of Dissertation/Mini Project by Dissertation Assessment & Evaluation committee constituted by HOD.
+- # Students are required to get approval of their title of Dissertation/Mini Project by Dissertation Assessment & Evaluation committee constituted by HOD.
 Supervisor of respective students must be member of the above committee.
 Students are required to give at least two presentations/seminars for progress monitoring & assessment purpose to their respective supervisors.
 Viva-voce will be held only after the submission of completion report duly signed by the supervisor of the respective student.
-A plagiarism report duly signed by the students are mandatory to submit in compliance with UGC (Promotion of Academic Integrity and Prevention of Plagiarism in Higher Educational Institutions) Regulations, 2017 (or any such regulations notified from time to time) by competent authority. - \$ Students are required to publish at least one article related to their work of Dissertation in SCI/SCIE/Scopus indexed or UGC approved International Refereed Journal/International Conference.
-Acceptance of paper is a must for viva voce to be held, but the degree will be awarded only on proof of publication verified by the supervisor.
-In any case consent of the Supervisor is mandatory for publication.
-Before submitting the paper, student MUST take the consent of their respective supervisor.
+A plagiarism report duly signed by the students are mandatory to submit in compliance with UGC (Promotion of Academic Integrity and Prevention of Plagiarism in Higher Educational Institutions) Regulations, 2017 (or any such regulations notified time to time) by competent authority. - \$ Students are required to publish at least one article related to their work of Dissertation in SCI/SCIE/Scopus indexed or UGC approved International Refereed Journal/International Conference.
+Acceptance of paper is a must for viva voce to be held, but the degree will be awarded only on proof of publication verified by the supervisor In any case consent of the Supervisor is mandatory for publication.
+Before submitting the paper Student MUST take the consent of their respective supervisor.